frobware/bpfman-catalog/README.md

 make deploy
 ```

-After deployment, the operator becomes available in the OpenShift console under **Operators → OperatorHub** where users can install it through the UI.
+After deployment, the operator becomes available in the OpenShift console under **Operators → OperatorHub** where it can be installed through the UI.

-This workflow creates only the CatalogSource resource, allowing administrators to control when and how the operator is installed rather than automatically subscribing to it.
+This workflow creates only the CatalogSource resource for testing.
+Use the CLI tool workflows if you need automatic subscription during development.

 ## CLI Tool Workflows (Development)

-The `bpfman-catalog` CLI tool is provided for development and testing scenarios, streamlining catalog creation from individual bundles.
-It supports three workflows for different development needs.
+The `bpfman-catalog` CLI tool provides three workflows for ephemeral testing during development:

 ### Building the CLI